Guides

 Contamination Risk Notes

-Summary: Use liquid culture for higher success rates if you want faster colonisation and lower contamination risk.
-Spore syringes are easier to store long-term and start new strains but carry slightly higher contamination risk.
+Useful info: Use liquid culture for higher success rates if you want faster colonisation and lower contamination risk.
+Spore syringes are easier to store long-term and start new strains but carry higher contamination risks.